CPD events connecting disciplines in primary care

 - Allied health professionals and nurses will receive a certificate for 2 CPD hours

-- recognise key local challenges in managing chronic conditions and multimorbidity
+- Outline the local healthcare challenges of managing chronic conditions and multimorbidity in South Western Sydney.

-- understand the roles of different healthcare professionals in coordinated care
+- Define the distinct and complementary roles of healthcare professionals in collaborative management and coordination of multimorbidity.

-- use local tools and approaches to support patient-centred care
+- Outline locally relevant tools and approaches to support coordinated, patient-centred care in the South Western Sydney context.

 Register now